Japan (Day 7) – Marunouchi, Sony Building & Odaiba

 Interestingly, trains on the keio line had women-only cars at certain times of the day.
 How nice!

-A fitting place to spend a last night in Tokyo would be in Odaiba, a large artificial island in Tokyo bay.
+A fitting place to spend a last night in Tokyo would be in Odaiba, a large artificial island in Tokyo Bay.
 It was originally constructed in 1853 as a series of fortresses for protection against attacks from the sea.
 Today, it is a popular multi-entertainment district.

 Decks Tokyo Beach

-The train service that serves Odaiba is the yurikamome line.
-Fares on this route may be more expensive, but riding on it provides passengers with great waterfront views of Tokyo bay.
+The train service that serves Odaiba is the Yurikamome line.
+Fares on this route may be more expensive, but riding on it provides passengers with great waterfront views of Tokyo Bay.
 Trains on this line are unmanned and fully computerised.

 To my surprise, at one point the train actually makes a roundabout to run on the Rainbow Bridge itself!
 Here’s a shoddy video of the Rainbow Bridge taken from within the train.